Freshman Residency Requirement

 Who Is Required to Live On Campus?

-All main Campus UNM Residence Halls (Alvarado, Coronado, Hokona, Laguna, DeVargas, Santa Clara, Student Residence Center Apartments, and Redondo Village Apartments) and on-campus private partner Casas del Rio fulfil the requirement.
-If the student has an additional programmatic tie to UNM such as an academic program or Living Learning Community, they may apply for an exception to live at Lobo Rainforest and Lobo Village.
+All main campus UNM Residence Halls (Alvarado, Coronado, Hokona, Laguna, DeVargas, Santa Clara, Student Residence Center Apartments, and Redondo Village Apartments) and on-campus private partner Casas del Rio fulfill the requirement.
+A student may apply to live in a satellite residence hall like Lobo Rainforest or at the private partner Lobo Village if the student has a demonstrable tie to a UNM academic program or a Living Learning Community.

 Exceptions to the live-in requirement may be requested and will be reviewed on an individual basis.
 Exceptions will be considered for students who provide documentation that demonstrates that the: